Cross-Lane Communication: When Lanes Need to Talk

 decodedChunks := shiftedLo | lanes.RotateWithin(shiftedHi, 1, 4)

-What it does: lanes.RotateWithin shifts data between adjacent lanes within groups of a given size.
-With a group size of 4 and rotation of 1, data rotates within each 4-lane group independently.
-This enables the same algorithm to work regardless of hardware SIMD width.
+lanes.RotateWithin shifts data between adjacent lanes within groups of a given size.
+With a group size of 4 and rotation of 1, data rotates within each 4-lane group independently, letting the same algorithm work regardless of hardware SIMD width.

-Why it’s essential: Base64’s 6-to-8 bit conversion creates bit patterns that span lane boundaries.
-Each lane needs some bits from its neighbor to form complete bytes.
+Base64’s 6-to-8 bit conversion creates bit patterns that span lane boundaries.
+Each lane needs bits from its neighbor to form complete bytes.

 3. Output Pattern: Selective Extraction